Skip to main content

 Metering pumpsSpec publishedThree identical diaphragm pumps (Grundfos DDC 6-10 on BOM)

-VFDsPhase 2 — partly on BOMGS21 series + line reactors ordered
+VFDsPhase 2 — on BOMGS21 series + line reactors ordered; CB-1/2/3 branch protection settled

-Sensors / instrumentsPhase 3CT/PT/flow on BOM; some TBD
+Sensors / instrumentsPhase 3CT/PT/flow on BOM; some TBD; TT-200 enclosure PT100 added (offer submitted)

-Output devicesPhase 4Valves, UV, metering pumps on BOM
+Output devicesPhase 4Valves, UV, metering pumps, UV contactor, pump relay/switch layer on BOM

 HMIPhase 5CM5-T10W on BOM (backordered at last update)